Achraf-haddar/Dockerize-MERN-App/README.md

 ```
 make
 ```
 I tried to deploy the application on AKS (Azure Kubernetes cluster).
-I created three pods (backend, frontend and mongodb) attached with three services.
+For this, I created three pods (backend, frontend and mongodb) attached with three services.
 I used nginx to make the Express api accessible from outside of kubernetes.
 You can see the demo [here](https://drive.google.com/file/d/1JLIibXXAJDI1RMO8rL-QgrRuA3qrX0S-/view?usp=sharing).